-In a previous post, Testing the assumption of Normality, we explained the tests provided in Analyse-it to determine if a sample has normal distribution.
+In a previous post, , we explained the tests provided in Analyse-it to determine if a sample has normal distribution.
 In that post, we mentioned that although hypothesis tests are useful you should not solely rely on them.
 You should always look at the histogram and, maybe more importantly, the normal plot.

 The beauty of the normal plot is that it is designed specifically for judging normality.
 The plot is very easy to interpret and lets you see where the sample deviates from normality.

 As an example, let’s look at the distribution of systolic blood pressure, for a random group of healthy patients.
 Analyse-it creates the histogram (left) and normal plot (right) below:

 Looking at the histogram, you can see the sample is approximately normally distributed.
 The bar heights for 120-122 and 122-124 make the distribution look slightly skewed, so it’s not perfectly clear.

 The normal plot is clearer.
 It shows the observations on the X axis plotted against the expected normal score (Z-score) on the Y axis.
 It’s not necessary to understand what an expected normal score is, nor how it’s calculated, to interpret the plot.
 All you need to do is check is that the points roughly follow the red-line.
 The red-line shows the ideal normal distribution with mean and standard-deviation of the sample.
 If the points roughly follow the line – as they do in this case – the sample has normal distribution.

 Although the charts in Analyse-it are large so they’re easy to read when printed, sometimes you need to print a chart to fill the full page.
 You can do so easily, without resizing the chart, in just a few steps:

 Chart size is only limited by the page size your printer supports.